-Honor Graduate, Valedictorian, Salutatorian, Academic Letter, Beta Club Requirements In order to be considered an Honor Graduate, students must meet all of the following criteria:
+Honor Graduate, Valedictorian, Salutatorian, Academic Letter, Beta Club Requirements

+To be considered an Honor Graduate, students must meet all of the following criteria:

-- Cumulative GPA of 90 or better - Successfully complete one Advanced Placement or core content Dual Enrollment class and a combination of three or more additional Honors, Advanced Placement or core content Dual Enrollment classes - Successfully complete 2 consecutive world language classes - Earn a grade of 70 or higher in all courses attempted (no failed courses) - No Level 3 discipline referrals
+- •Cumulative GPA of 90 or better - •Successfully complete one Advanced Placement or core content Dual Enrollment class and a combination of three or more additional Honors, Advanced Placement, or core content Dual Enrollment classes - •Successfully complete 2 consecutive world language classes OR the computer programming pathway - •Earn a grade of A, B, or C in all courses attempted (including Dual Enrollment courses no grades of D or F on official college transcripts) - Students who earn a grade of D (60-69) in a Dual Enrollment course will receive an assigned grade of 70 on their high school transcript.
+By making a D in a course, students are ineligible to become honor graduates. - •No Level 3 discipline referrals - Dual Enrollment Any student who withdraws from a DE course after the drop/add period of his/her college or university will receive an F at the high school level which disqualifies the student from being an Honor Graduate.